-For my $.02: by nature, I am much more of an owl — in my youth I joked that I would turn full on nocturnal if not for work and school; there were years there where I thought of a 9 AM weekend alarm as “early.”
-Even now, my brother and mother are often up until 2 in the morning as a matter of course.
-When I met my husband, though, things changed — he is naturally a lark; we joke that as soon as the sun comes up he has an internal “DING!
-Time to get up!” alarm going off in his head — and even on weekends, barring other factors, he is up pretty much along with first light.
-Accordingly, he zonks out around 10 PM most nights.
+For my $.02: by nature, I am much more of an owl.
+In my youth, I joked that I would turn full-on nocturnal if not for work and school; there were years there where I thought of a 9:00 a.m. weekend alarm as “early.”
+Even now, my brother and mother are often up until 2:00 in the morning as a matter of course.
+When I met my husband, though, things changed.
+He is naturally a lark; we joke that as soon as the sun comes up, he has an internal “DING!
+Time to get up!” alarm go off in his head, and even on weekends, barring other factors, he is up pretty much with first light.
+Accordingly, he zonks out around 10:00 p.m. most nights.

 In the early years of marriage, I would try to sleep when he slept, even though I wasn’t terribly tired — ah, young love! — but I still never quite adjusted.
 When babies came, of course, they had their own crazy little schedules, and any parental sleep, regardless of what time we got it, was appreciated.
 As the kids get older, though, I am sorry to report, they are larks like their daddy.
 I still remember one morning a few years ago — my older son was around 4 or 5 and needed comforting in the middle of the night, then I fell asleep in his bed.
 When he started to stir in the morning, he woke me up, and I did the “adoring mom watches child sleep” thing for a few minutes.
 Suddenly, he blinked, looked at the sunlight coming in, and said “go Go GO!!!” and jumped out of bed.
 Ah, to bottle that energy — even when I do manage to get up early it’s never quite as easy as just hopping out of bed, although I wish it were.
 (I’m sad to report that I’m a snoozer.)